 It is also very susceptible to using one’s name in the password.
-Also, it would help if you change passwords frequently.
+Also, it would help if you changed passwords frequently.
 Once every three months is the recommended frequency.

 4. Secure web host

 The web hosting provider should be able to provide automatic security updates.
-The company should have senior administrators knowledgeable on troubleshooting and web security.
+The company should have senior administrators knowledgeable in troubleshooting and web security.
 Check on how frequently they update their server software.

 The web host should provide SSL.
 Some web hosts give it free, and some levy a small charge.
 If a customer has multiple domains, then each domain should have SSL.
 The web host must also have an automatic backup and recovery plan.